Jiří Kajínek: Early life

 Kajínek was born on 11 January 1961 in Prachovice.
 He was first imprisoned in 1982 for burglaries of summer huts.
-However, he had run-ins with the authorities due to small theft as early as 1974, when he was 13 years old.
+However, he had run-ins with the authorities due to petty theft as early as 1974, when he was 13 years old.

-In 1985, he was sentenced for theft from apartments, illegal holding of weapons and an assault on a public servant, as during arrest he injured two policemen using his hands and shoved another down a flight of stairs.
+In 1985, he was sentenced for burglaries, illegal holding of weapons and an assault on a public servant, as during arrest he injured two policemen using his hands and shoved another down a flight of stairs.

 In February 1990, he was let go, after he requested the court to cut his sentence short, which the court granted.
 Kajínek returned to prison later that year as he was convicted of armed robbery.
 During his time out of prison, he had stolen a police vehicle, while threatening two policemen with a firearm, because of this he received a sentence of 11 years in prison.
 The sentence given was unusually long because of evaluation given by expert witnesseses (psychologists and psychiatrists).

 On 18 January 1993, after being allowed to leave prison for 2 days, he did not return and remained on the run for almost two years.

 Life sentence for double murder

 On 23 June 1998, the regional court of Plzeň gave Kajínek a life sentence.
-The reason given in public media was a double homicide and other less important criminal acts.
+The reason given in public media was a double homicide and lesser crimes.
 These acts included illegal holding of weapons, such as sub-machine guns, pistols, with and without silencers, shotguns and a large quantity of ammunition and empty magazines.

 According to the courts ruling, Kajínek was found guilty of killing businessman Štefan Janda and his bodyguard Julián Pokoš in Plzeň, close to the Klatovská třída and České Údolí road intersection, while they were driving a vehicle on 30 May 1993, around 8:15 pm.
-During this, Kajínek shot at least 12 times, also heavily wounding Vojtěch Pokoš, another bodyguard of Janda, who survived and became the cases primary witness.
+At this time, Kajínek shot at least 12 times, also heavily wounding Vojtěch Pokoš, another bodyguard of Janda, who survived and became the primary witness.

 Another Prague businessman, Antonín Vlasák, was being extorted by Štefan Janda due to owing unresolved loans, because of this Antonín hired Kajínek for 100 000 Kč to terrify Janda.
 Kajínek has never publicly admitted guilt for the two murders and repeatedly tried to appeal the ruling.

 The case proceedings took 46 days in court and the process, due to being delayed multiple times, almost 6 years.
 56 witnesses and roughly 10 expert witnesses gave testimony before court during this time.
 The court ruling and justification for it are 130 pages long.
 Kajínek was to be allowed to ask for parole by 2022.